-- In the Band Arithmetic Properties function, set the following parameters and click Create new layer:
+- In the Band Arithmetic Properties function, set the following parameters:

-- For Raster, choose the Kolovai Palms raster layer.
+- For Raster, choose the Imagery raster layer.

 - For Method, choose VARI.
-The function requires you to provide the band index that corresponds to the input bands for the formula.
-The Input underneath the Band Indexes parameter shows Red Green Blue, so you'll provide the band index numbers that correspond with Red, Green, and Blue bands, in that order.
-Make sure to put a single space in between each band.
+The function requires you to provide the band index number that corresponds to the input bands for the formula.
+The input underneath the Band Indexes parameter shows Red Green Blue, so you'll provide the band index numbers that correspond with the Red, Green, and Blue bands, in that order.
+Make sure to put a single space between each band.

 - For Band Indexes, type 1 2 3.

-The VARI layer is added to the Contents pane as Band Arithmetic_Kolovai Palms.
+The VARI layer is added to the Contents pane as Band Arithmetic_Imagery.
 By zooming and panning around the area, you can see features such as the coastline, roads, buildings, and fields.

-- In the Contents pane, make sure the Band Arithmetic_Kolovai Palms layer is selected.
+- In the Contents pane, make sure the Band Arithmetic_Imagery layer is selected.

 - On the ribbon, click the Appearance contextual tab.